Facebook To Fight Revenge Porn With Nude Images

 — The Guardian (@guardian) January 24, 2017

-The Data and Society Research Institute states nearly a tenth of American women aged under-30, and using the Internet, have been threatened with revenge porn, also called non-consensual image sharing.
+The Data and Society Research Institute states nearly a tenth of American women under the age of 30 who use the Internet have been threatened with revenge porn, also called non-consensual image sharing.

 In April, Facebook announced means to report revenge porn by flagging images shared without consent.
 Reporting an image can help Facebook prevent it from being shared.

 “We then use photo-matching technologies to help thwart further attempts to share the image on Facebook, Messenger and Instagram.
-If someone tries to share the image after it’s been reported and removed, we will alert them that it violates our policies and that we have stopped their attempt to share it,” Facebook had earlier informed.
+If someone tries to share the image after it’s been reported and removed, we will alert them that it violates our policies and that we have stopped their attempt to share it,” Facebook said in the announcement.

 [Featured Image by Justin Sullivan/Getty Images]